pjambet/til/unix/2021-02-05_prevent-ctrl-d-from-accidentally-killing-a-shell.md

 # Prevent Ctrl-D from accidentally killing a shell

-Seems like these options are possible, but only the second one seems to work with zsh, so I added it to my zshrc file!
+Looks like these options are similar, but only the second one seems to work with zsh, so I added it to my zshrc file!

 ```